-- ► How will you provide upfront funding to launch your CTC programs? - ▶ If you have already launched the programs, you will need to analyze where you are with regard to cost recovery.
-In other words, are you making enough to recover the costs you have incurred so far? - ► What fees will you need to charge participants in order to recover the costs you incur? - ► How will you reinvest surplus dollars back in to the CTC, should they exist? - ▶ What kinds of programs will you offer with these surplus dollars?
+- ▶ How will you provide upfront funding to launch your CTC programs? - If you have already launched the programs, you will need to analyze where you are with regard to cost recovery.
+In other words, are you making enough to recover the costs you have incurred so far? - What fees will you need to charge participants in order to recover the costs you incur? - How will you reinvest surplus dollars back in to the CTC, should they exist? - What kinds of programs will you offer with these surplus dollars?

+This is the beginning of a new section.
+It is the fifth module that participants will complete.

+Discussion Point:

+Review the objectives of the module with participants.

+Be sure to review the section called Before You Begin so that participants have a clear idea about what they should consider when writing this portion of the plan.

+FACILITATORS NOTE:

+This is the heart of the cost recovery model.
+Participants MUST understand how to effectively use this tool in order to provide the simplest approach to recovering their operational costs.

+⇒ Let's Begin --- ------- ------- --
-Cost Recovery Model/Pricing Strategies

-In the simplest form, the cost recovery model assumes that it is the responsibility of the organization to recover the costs of expenses through the assignment of fees in exchange for providing a service.
-The fees help offset the expenses incurred to deliver the service.

-This means that your CTC must determine how to charge a reasonable fee to participants, while at the same time recovering the costs to deliver that service.
-To do this you will need to consider the following elements:

-- ▶ Total estimated number of participants who will attend the CTC each month - ► What categories of fees you will set for participants (remember the "qualifying" criteria you developed for your target participants in your analysis of the IT Training Market? - ► What your total projected expenses will be including facility and maintenance, furniture and fixtures, labor and salary requirements? - ▶ What your capital requirements will be?

-The elements listed above also effect your pricing strategy, because you will have to base your fees on the total amount of the expenses you will incur each month divided by the number of participants you realistically think will pay your CTC for the services you offer.

-$\sqrt{}$ To assist you in your financial process, answer the following questions: 1.
+⇒Let's Beg egin Cost Re Recovery Model/Pricing Strategies Discussion Point: Emphasize the theory of the cost lest form, the cost recovery model assumes that it is the responsibility of the organization to recover the costs of expense assignment of fees in exchange for providing a service.
+The fees help offset the expenses incurred to deliver the service recover model, providing participants with the idea of charging fees for deliver that ► Tot ► Wh par ► Wh rec ► Wh t tat your CTC must determine how to charge a reasonable fee to participants, while at the same time recovering the constant to the service.
+To do this you will need to consider the following elements: the service.
+To do this you will need to consider the following elements: that estimated number of participants who will attend the CTC each month hat categories of fees you will set for participants (remember the "qualifying" criteria you developed for your target articipants in your analysis of the IT Training Market? hat your total projected expenses will be including facility and maintenance, furniture and fixtures, labor and salary quirements? hat your capital requirements will be?
+Ints listed above also effect your pricing strategy, because you will have to base your fees on the total amount of the expenses. these fees will help offset their operational expenses and provide them with on going revenue to allow their CTC to be independently sustainable. cur each month divided by the number of participants you realistically think will pay your CTC for the services you offer.
+Analyze the Issues Group Analysis: Divide participants into small groups and allow them time to answer the analysis questions. \checkmark To assist you in your financial process, answer the following questions: 1.
 What is a realistic number of participants you believe will come to your CTC each month and pay fees in exchange for services?
 2. Does your CTC offer a sliding scale for fees?
-If yes, estimate the number of participants for each level on your fee scale.
+If yes, estimate the number of participants for each level on your fee scal e.